NTI-Gymnasiet-Nacka/ett-vardagligt-problem-unikhex/README.md

 ## *Important update*

 Due to me finding it hard to implement the api that i got to the prototype app that i had created from an idea based on a classproject that i had done.
 I will be changing my idea from an app to a website that has identical functions as the app.
 I wil try to make it more compicated by implenting node.js so as to have both backend and frontend.
 And will may be try to host in on a server somewhere.
-What i plan to do from now on will be written in the plans.txt file.
+What i plan to do from now on  and the steps taken in this project will be written in the plans.txt file.

 ## *version 1*

-I now have a protype for backened abut no frontend as of now.
+I now have a prototype for backened but no frontend as of now.
 I have a mini database created using sqlite3.

-But it is not the files here called mydatabse or mydb.db.
-I dont know yet how i am supposed to delete them.
+The location has of the database has been changed now evrything is in the same place.

 ## *version 2*

 The frontend is now created.
 The frontend is just going to be a html webpage that shows the users in a webpage.

+But all the important funstions are in server.js.
+I thought it would be easier to have it like this.
+Have a website to specifically check who are the users i have.
+That is what will be shown in the index.html file.

+The function for sending the email was made with in an earlier prorotype which i decided to abandon and continue with this one.
+Thus what was already there has just been taken and implemented here.

 ## *version 3*

-A function was created to fetch ingredients and recipes.
+A lot of functions and routes were created so that the frontend and backend would function seemlessly.
+Examlpes being,, a function was created to fetch ingredients and recipes.
 Then it sends that to the users via an email.

+## *version 4*

+The code is now complete.
+I can fetch recipes from an api send it to my users in the database immediatly.
+But there is also the part than is scheduled an dwill send notifications with the recipes and ingredients at certain times during the day.

+## *How to add users to the database*

+This is already in db.js, but i'll say it anyway.

+* first have sqlite3 installed.

+* use command prompt go to the location of your database.

+* Then type "INSERT INTO users (name, email)".
+This is specific to my database.
+It only has the nmae of the user and their address. currenlty there is an example plus my own personal one.

+* The you are done.

+## *How to run the code*

+* Have node.js installed.

+* Go to the location of the files by running cd command in command prompt.

+* The node followed by the name of the file

+## *Problems i had*

+* figuring out how to use databases with sqlite3

+* How to install sqlite3

+Both of these were easily fixed by watching tutorial on Youtube.

+* The sent email here has too much unneeded information.
+This was fixed by applying a filter to the function that request recipes from the Api.
+This fixed that problem.

+## *What i could do better in the future*

+I could try usinng the frontend of the project a little bit more.
+May be implementing user authorisation and allowing the users to save their favorite recipes somewhere.
+But this means the index.html has to be made into a more functioning website that has better UI.

 ## *License*